 It is important to remember that the best parts, installed incorrectly, will provide terrible results.
 Therefore, here are some tips to take full advantage of the components capabilities.

 First, if you are using the thin mounting brackets to save weight, throw them away. ¼ inch brackets are recommended but never thinner than 3/16 inch.
 The thinner brackets create “droop” in the caliper causing misalignment and drag.
 Obviously, make sure the brackets are perfectly parallel to the rotors after welding.
 Make sure your choice of aftermarket brackets fit at least as well as the stock fit.

 Second, NEVER remove the rubbers on the slides.
 They are there to assist in repositioning the caliper when the pedal is released.
 Removing the pins will cause misalignment and drag.

 Third, if you are bedding our new pads on “used” rotors, be sure to use 80 grit sandpaper or a hone to remove all old material transfer from the rotor.
 Never bed a different material on a rotor without removing the old material first.
 Also be sure all slides are properly lubricated to insure free movement.

-Fourth, and most importantly, locate a caliper pressure gage and determine that you have at least 600 pounds of line pressure to the calipers you just installed.
+Fourth, and most importantly, locate a caliper pressure gauge and determine that you have at least 600 pounds of line pressure to the calipers you just installed.
 Use a bathroom scale on the brake pedal and insert about 120 pounds of force.
 If you don’t have sufficient pressure to the caliper, it won’t deliver the promised results.
 Remember, the “master” cylinder tells the “slave”, (the caliper), what to do.